rust-lang/rust-by-example/src/std_misc/file/read_lines.md

 192.168.0.1
 ```

-This process is more efficient than creating a `String` in memory
+This process is more efficient than creating a `String` in memory,
-especially working with larger files.
+especially when working with larger files.